zollo/ansible-collection-zollo-windows/README.md

 ### Testing with `molecule`

-There are also integration tests in the `molecule` directory which are meant to be run against a local Kubernetes cluster, e.g. using [KinD](https://kind.sigs.k8s.io) or [Minikube](https://minikube.sigs.k8s.io).
-To run the tests, set up a local cluster, then run Molecule:
+There are also integration tests in the `molecule` directory which are meant to be run against a local DNS or DHCP server.

-    kind create cluster
     molecule test

 ## Publishing New Versions

-The current process for publishing new versions of the Kubernetes Collection is manual, and requires a user who has access to the `joezollo.dhcp` namespace on Ansible Galaxy to publish the build artifact.
+The current process for publishing new versions of the DNS/DHCP Collection is manual, and requires a user who has access to the `joezollo.windows.server` namespace on Ansible Galaxy to publish the build artifact.

   1. Ensure `CHANGELOG.md` contains all the latest changes.
   2. Update `galaxy.yml` and this README's `requirements.yml` example with the new `version` for the collection.